Lemoncode/react-hooks-by-example/Readme.md

   in their props.
 - [10-use-reducer](https://github.com/Lemoncode/react-hooks-by-example/tree/master/10-use-reducer): _useReducer_ effect, including dispatch.
 - [11-use-context](https://github.com/Lemoncode/react-hooks-by-example/tree/master/11-use-context): using the _useContext_ hook to get access to the context in one line of code.
+- [12-set-state-func](https://github.com/Lemoncode/react-hooks-by-example/tree/master/12-set-state-func): Whe calling _setState_ how to ensure we are using the latest state value.

 - [12-async-closure](https://github.com/Lemoncode/react-hooks-by-example/tree/master/12-async-closure): advanced case, getting fresh data from _useState_ on callbacks.
 - [13-promise-unmounted](https://github.com/Lemoncode/react-hooks-by-example/tree/master/13-promise-unmounted): tracking when component is mounted/unmounted to avoid perform a state update on an unmounted component.
 - [14-useref-dom](https://github.com/Lemoncode/react-hooks-by-example/tree/master/14-useref-dom): using _useRef_ hook to access a DOM element child.